mishra800/Alemeno_backend_assisment_credict_approval-system/README.md

 View All Loans by Customer:

 API to retrieve a list of all current loans for a given customer, including loan ID, amount, interest rate, monthly installment, and repayments left.
-General Guidelines:
+**General Guidelines:**
-Ensure code quality, organization, and segregation of responsibilities.
+1.Ensure code quality, organization, and segregation of responsibilities.
-Dockerize the application and use PostgreSQL as the database.
+2.Dockerize the application and use PostgreSQL as the database.
-Consider adding unit tests for bonus points in code assessment.
+3.Consider adding unit tests for bonus points in code assessment.
-Implementing a Credit Approval System helps financial institutions make informed decisions, mitigating risks associated with extending credit while providing individuals with access to financial resources.
+4.Implementing a Credit Approval System helps financial institutions make informed decisions, mitigating risks associated with extending credit while providing individuals with access to financial resources.